obitech/flugdb/README.md

 # TUC 'Grundlagen Datenbanken' Practice Database
 This is a Docker [MariaDB container](https://hub.docker.com/_/mariadb/) with the provided database model applied.
 Docker lets you run the database server in an isolated environment without having to install MySQL Server or PostGres (+ dependencies) on your system.
-It's not exposed to the internet, so once the container is up it will be reachable under ``localhost`` (or ``127.0.0.1``) and port ``3006``.
+Once the container is up it can be reached under ``localhost`` (or ``127.0.0.1``) and port ``3306``.

 Your database will be located in ``flugdb/data`` on your system and mapped inside the container, so changes to the flug database will persist.
 The container itself is stateless, meaning any changes affecting the database **server** (configuration parameters, new users, etc) will be gone after you stop or restart the container.
 ## Environment
 Setting | Value | Usage | Environment variable
 ---|---|---|---